shibli790/B12A5-Emergency-Hotline-shibli/readme.md

 5. Answer -->
 preventDefault() website refress stop use funtion (e) .

-stopPropagation() means Stop the event right here and don’t let it go up to the parent elements .
+stopPropagation() means Stop the event right here  don’t let it go up to the parent elements .